commercialhaskell/sig-tool/README.md

 After you receive the key, you should contact me to verify the fingerprint.
 Then you should sign & trust the key with GPG.
-Again, read the Debian Key-signing guide for a how-to.
+Again, read the [Debian Guide](https://wiki.debian.org/Keysigning) on Key-signing for a how-to.

 After you have my key all setup you can then tell sig-tool to trust my key.